rudof-project/rudof/docs/src/using-rudof/precompiled-shex-schemas.md

 `rudof` loads the schema exactly as it would for validation and writes the resulting `SchemaIR` to `user.ircache`.
-The file is a pure binary artefact: it starts with the magic bytes `RSIR`, followed by an on-disk envelope version, a length-prefixed [bincode](https://docs.rs/bincode) header (body format, `rudof` version, negation-cycle flag), and the bincode-encoded `SchemaIR` body.
+The file is a pure binary artefact: it starts with the magic bytes `RSIR`, followed by an on-disk envelope version, a length-prefixed [postcard](https://docs.rs/postcard) header (body format, `rudof` version, negation-cycle flag), and the postcard-encoded `SchemaIR` body.
 Because the file is not text, do not open it in editors that may rewrite line endings or normalise encoding.

 You can also compile as a side-effect of a validation run: